 Dean Frank LaFerla

-Frank M. LaFerla is the Hana and Francisco J. Ayala Dean of the UC Irvine School of Biological Sciences.
-Professor LaFerla, Chancellor’s Professor and chair of the Department of Neurobiology & Behavior since 2011, joined UC Irvine in 1995 as an assistant professor in the then-named Department of Psychobiology.
+Frank M. LaFerla is the Hana and Francisco J. Ayala Dean of the UC Irvine Francisco J. Ayala School of Biological Sciences.
+Dean LaFerla, Chancellor’s Professor and former chair of the Department of Neurobiology & Behavior from 2011-2013, joined UC Irvine in 1995 as an assistant professor in the then-named Department of Psychobiology.
 Since that time he has served in numerous leadership roles, including as associate director and now director of UCI MIND (Institute for Memory Impairments and Neurological Disorders), a research center internationally acclaimed for its work on disorders of the brain, particularly those that are age-related.

 Professor LaFerla was also founding director of the Interdepartmental Neuroscience Program, which united several neuroscience-related departments and faculty under one major programmatic initiative and has since facilitated the recruitment to UC Irvine of numerous outstanding graduate students.